mongodb/motor/doc/tutorial.rst

 Removing Documents
 ------------------

-:meth:`~motor.MotorCollection.remove` takes a query with the same syntax as :meth:`~motor.MotorCollection.find`.
+`MotorCollection.remove` takes a query with the same syntax as `MotorCollection.find`.
 :meth:`remove` immediately removes all matching documents.

 .. doctest:: after-inserting-2000-docs